Recruit Teenagers with Attitude

 - Power Rangers Megaforce, being a deliberate homage to Mighty Morphin', brings this trope back in full force.
 Gosei is a bit more diplomatic than Zordon, though, asking for "energetic and unstoppable" humans, but his Robot Buddy still verbally facepalms at teenagers much like Alpha did.

-- Mighty Morphin' Power Rangers (considered non-canon, but still interesting) implied that Zordon had been recruiting teenagers for centuries.
+- Mighty Morphin' Power Rangers: The Movie (considered non-canon, but still interesting) implied that Zordon had been recruiting teenagers for centuries.
 Ivan Ooze remarks with disgust that "Zordon's still using a bunch of kids to do his dirty work" when he meets the current team, and clearly hates teenagers even more than he hates humans in general because of it.

 - Kousoku Sentai Turboranger from Super Sentai is probably the Trope Codifier, as it's the first Sentai team to consist of just teenagers, but they've yet to be referred as 'Teenagers With Attitude' (this was before Power Rangers was even conceived in its current form).